 • No age restriction on contributions.
 With an IRA, individuals must stop making contributions at age 72.
 A Roth IRA works differently: Account holders can make contributions at any age as long as they have income for the year.

 • Early withdrawal option.
-With a Roth IRA, an individual can withdraw the money they’ve contributed (not counting any money earned in appreciation) at any time, without penalty.
+With a Roth IRA, an individual can generally withdraw the money they’ve contributed (but not any earnings) after a five-year holding period, without penalty.
 In contrast, withdrawals from a traditional IRA before age 59 ½ may be subject to 10% penalty.

 • No required minimum withdrawal (RMD).
 Unlike IRAs, which require account holders to start withdrawing money after a certain age, Roth IRAs do not have RMDs.
 That means an individual can withdraw the money as needed, without fear of triggering a penalty.